Activity for ‘Tane steals the show’

 meke: a traditional Fijian dance – can be male or female, however men and women may not perform it together

 hula (female):a dance form accompanied by chant or song.
 It was developed in the Hawaiian Islands by the Polynesians who originally settled there.
 The chant or song is called a mele.
-The hula dramatises or comments on the mele.
+The hula dramatizes or comments on the mele

 music made using drums and ukeleles (male)